 Here are some poultry bones that are safe for your dog to consume completely:

 These bones are very soft.
 While they still have a crunch, provide dental benefits, and are high in calcium, they will not be a long-lasting chew for most dogs.
-Necks and backs are much meatier than wings and feet so they will be higher in calories and fat.
-Keep that in mind when feeding poultry necks or backs
+Necks and backs are much meatier than wings and feet, so they will be higher in calories and fat.
+Keep that in mind when feeding poultry necks or backs.

 Always choose a size that is appropriate for your dog.
-Chicken will be the smallest of the poultry bones, so they are well suited to small to medium-sized dogs.
+Chicken bones will be the smallest of the poultry bones, so they are well suited to small to medium-sized dogs.
 They can even be fed to cats.
 For larger breeds, look for turkey necks.
 They are much larger and will discourage your dog from swallowing them whole.

-If you are watching your dog's weight or counting calories, then make sure you reduce regular feedings to accommodate for the increased calories in the edible bones that you offer.
+If you are watching your dog's weight or counting calories, then make sure you reduce regular feedings to accommodate the increased calories in the edible bones you offer.
 Edible bones can be part of their daily diet, but you will want to avoid giving them too much calcium.